-Department of environmental quality (or MDEQ) means the Michigan Department of Environmental Quality created by Executive Reorganization Order No. 1995-16, MCL 324.99903; as the transferee of certain statutory authority, powers, duties, functions and responsibilities of the former Michigan Department of Natural Resources.
+Department of environmental quality Department of Natural Resources and Environment (or MDEQ)(or DNRE) means the Michigan Department of Environmental QualityDepartment of Natural Resources and Environment created by Executive Reorganization Order No. 1995-16, MCL 324.99903; as the transferee of certain statutory authority, powers, duties, functions and responsibilities of the former Michigan Department of Natural Resources.